anaisbetts/ssh-agent-relay/README.md

 ## [Go Here Instead](https://github.com/arquivolta/wsl-use-windows-openssh/blob/main/README.md)

+This project has a bunch of known issues, especially in newer versions of Windows.
+The above project works perfectly, doesn't have to run any extra programs on your computer, and is generally More Betterer in basically every way

 # ssh-agent-relay - Use your Windows SSH Agent in WSL2

 This project sets up a relay for your SSH agent so that your WSL installation will use the SSH agent built into Windows.
 Did you know there's an SSH Agent built into Windows?
 What a world!